gregorydlogan/opencast/docs/guides/admin/docs/configuration/logging.and.privacy.md

 The settings for logging user data can be found in:

-    .../etc/org.opencastproject.usertracking.impl.UserTrackingServiceImpl.cfg
+    .../etc/org.opencast.usertracking.impl.UserTrackingServiceImpl.cfg

 Logging of user data can be controlled on two levels.
 First, logging can be generally activated or deactivated.
 Second, if it is activated, the data being logged can be defined.

-`org.opencastproject.usertracking.detailedtrack` defines if the user tracking JavaScript code is loaded and data about user actions are being sent to and stored by Opencast.
+`org.opencast.usertracking.detailedtrack` defines if the user tracking JavaScript code is loaded and data about user actions are being sent to and stored by Opencast.
 Deactivating this will effectively stop all logging.
 This may effect features like the footprints in the Opencast player.
 Default: `true`.